urda/website/_posts/2010-10-06-simple-c-threading-thread-safety.md

 }
 </pre>

-Now at first glance you might say that we will only see &#8220;Method Fired&#8221; shown on screen, however when we run the program we will see this output:
+Now at first glance you might say that we will only see "Method Fired" shown on screen, however when we run the program we will see this output:

 <img class="aligncenter size-full wp-image-1002" title="UnsafeThreading" src="http://www.peter-urda.com/wp/wp-content/uploads/2010/10/UnsafeThreading.png" alt="UnsafeThreading" width="677" height="342" />